 The National Park Service is preparing a Cultural Landscape Report/Environmental Assessment and Assessment of Effect for Theodore Roosevelt Island, a park site administered by the George Washington Memorial Parkway in Washington, D.C. and Rosslyn, Virginia.

-In the Spring of 2016, the General Services Administration (GSA) and the State Department initiated an update to the Master Plan for the NFATC, the first Master Plan Update conducted for the campus, located in the Alcova Heights Neighborhood, since 1989.
+In the Spring of 2016, the General Services Administration and the State Department initiated an update to the Master Plan for the NFATC, the first Master Plan Update conducted for the campus, located in the Alcova Heights Neighborhood, since 1989.
 The purpose of the update was to provide for facility renovation, expansion and security improvements to support population growth at the NFATC campus over the next decade.
-Following the National Environmental Policy Act (NEPA) process, GSA issued a Finding of No Significant Impact (FONSI) on April 6, 2017 and the National Capital Planning Commission approved (NCPC) approved the Master Plan Update on June 1, 2017.
+Following the National Environmental Policy Act process, GSA issued a Finding of No Significant Impact on April 2017 and the National Capital Planning Commission approved approved the Master Plan Update on June 2017.
+On June 11, 2018, Arlington and the State Department extended the current agreement governing the use of Arlington Hall West Park for an additional five years, until July 2023.

 - Arlington County’s Comments on the Final EA